cisagov/ScubaGear/docs/troubleshooting/graph.md

 After deleting the `.graph` folder in your home directory, re-run ScubaGear, and the error should disappear.

-## Could not load file or assembly 'Microsoft.Graph.Authentication'
+## Could not load a Microsoft.Identity.Client assembly

-This error can be seen when running ScubaGear.
-It indicates that the authentication module is at a version level that conflicts with the MS Graph modules used by ScubaGear.
-Follow the instructions on the [dependencies page](../prerequisites/dependencies.md) and execute the `Initialize-SCuBA` cmdlet, which will ensure that the module versions get synchronized with dependencies.
-Then run the tool again.
+This indicates that another module loaded an incompatible MSAL assembly before ScubaGear, or that a bundled file failed validation.
+Start a new Windows PowerShell session and import ScubaGear before other Microsoft 365 modules.
+If the error continues, reinstall ScubaGear so the signed dependency files and lock manifest are restored.